-To apply for admissions consideration to UoPeople, applicants must complete an online application, including payment of a non-refundable Application Processing Fee.
+To apply for admissions consideration to UoPeople, applicants must complete an online application.
+Once eligible to begin your studies with us, you are required to submit a payment of a non-refundable Application Processing Fee.
 In addition, applicants who are non-native English speakers, or did not complete their high school education in an institution where the primary language of instruction is English, are required to provide proof of English proficiency.

 Should applicants be unable to provide proof of English proficiency, they will need to successfully complete a UoPeople English course before proceeding to UoPeople Foundations.
 UoPeople does not require a standardized entrance exam for admittance.

 Entrance exams are not required for admission – this means that you do not need to submit any standardized test scores in order to be accepted to the online degree program at UoPeople in Business Administration, Computer Science or Health Science.

 In order to be accepted to an undergraduate degree program, students must successfully complete the UoPeople Foundations Courses.
 The UoPeople Foundations Courses are designed to equip students with the necessary skills needed to thrive in their academic degree studies.
 Once students have successfully passed the UoPeople Foundations Courses and sent their proof of high school completion document, they may continue as Degree Seeking Students at UoPeople in their desired undergraduate degree program.
 The UoPeople Foundations Courses count towards the associate’s and bachelor’s degree credit requirements.